 - Clean and disinfect frequently touched objects and surfaces.

 - Adopt “social distancing” practices.
-This means avoiding large crowds, not hand shaking, maintaining a distance of about 6 feet, etc.
+This means avoiding large crowds, not shaking hands with others, maintaining a distance of about 6 feet.

 What are the symptoms of COVID-19?

-Current symptoms reported by patients with COVID-19 include mild to severe respiratory illness, fever, cough and difficulty breathing.
-This illness can progress to a severe pneumonia.
+Current symptoms reported by patients with COVID-19 include fever, cough, sore throat, difficulty breathing, chills, muscle pain, headache and new loss of taste or smell.
+This illness can progress to a severe illness.

 Who is at higher risk for serious illness from COVID-19?

-Information based on COVID-19 spread in China shows that some people are at higher risk of getting seriously ill from COVID-19 including older adults, and people who have chronic medical conditions like heart disease, diabetes and lung disease.
-The CDC advises that individuals who are high risk should take every day precautions to keep space between themselves and others, keep away from other who are sick, wash hands, avoid crowds and avoid non-essential travel.
+Information shows that some people are at higher risk of getting seriously ill from COVID-19 including older adults and people who have chronic medical conditions like heart disease, diabetes and lung disease.
+The CDC advises that individuals who are high risk should take everyday precautions to keep space between themselves and others, keep away from others who are sick, wash hands, avoid crowds and avoid non-essential travel.
 Those at high risk should strongly consider staying home as much as possible until the pandemic resolves in the United States.

 Who should be tested for COVID-19?

-Individuals should contact their primary healthcare professional if they have a fever, cough or difficulty breathing.
-The healthcare professional will determine if testing for COVID-19 is indicated.
+Individuals should contact their primary health care professional if they have any symptoms of COVID-19.
+The health care professional will determine if testing for COVID-19 is indicated.
 Individuals can also contact their local public health department for guidance at the numbers provided below.